 Ankur Arora: The biggest challenge (or setbacks, if you call it) is that after so much hard work, the large scale of revenues yielded and job opportunities we create as restaurateurs, the govt. still, has not declared restaurant segment as an independent industry.

-Till the time it does not happen, obtaining a license will always be a challenge.
+Until the time it does not happen, obtaining a license will always be a challenge.
 Restaurateurs need to procure more than 15 different licenses / NOC to open an outlet.
 Half of them are actually irrelevant and not required but, there is no one to look into this matter.

 POSist: How do you ensure customers enjoy the seamless dining experience at a restaurant?

-Ankur Arora: Well, in this regard, I believe we need to get down to the basics – give your customers a great ambiance to sit and feel special, a smart attendant who can understand their needs, top quality food and that’s it!
+Ankur Arora: Well, in this regard, I believe we need to get down to the basics – give your customers a great ambience to sit and feel special, a smart attendant who can understand their needs, top quality food and that’s it!

 POSist: What are your views on the transformation in the taste of customers in India?